ryanatkn/corpus-activity-streams/README.md

 ## todo

-- generate JSON schema for each term (see the in-progress branch [**schema**](https://github.com/ryanatkn/corpus-activity-streams/tree/schema))
+- generate JSON schema (maybe with [zod](https://github.com/colinhacks/zod)) for each term (see the in-progress branch [**schema**](https://github.com/ryanatkn/corpus-activity-streams/tree/schema))
   - use JSON schemas to generate types with [`json-schema-to-typescript`](https://github.com/bcherny/json-schema-to-typescript)